Improve Employee Scheduling to Fast Track Business Recovery: The Comprehensive Guide

 - Employee portal access allows employees to look at schedules from home, request time off when they are thinking about it (and not a week later when they urgently remember), and submit feedback around extra shifts and other schedule requests.

-- Missed shift alerts notify employees who have failed to clock in, allowing managers to more quickly address the issue.
+- Missed shift alerts notifies managers when a worker fails to clock in, allowing them to more quickly address the issue.

 7. What Small Business Owners Need to Know About Predictive Scheduling Laws

-Predictive employee scheduling regulations are part of a larger employee rights trend aimed at improving the work/life balance for hourly and part-time workers.
+Predictive scheduling laws are part of a larger employee rights trend aimed at helping hourly and part-time workers.

-Businesses with fluctuating staffing demands often use ‘just-in-time’ employee scheduling.
-The instability wreaks havoc on the lives of the lowest paid employees in the workforce.
+Businesses with varying staffing demands often use ‘just-in-time’ employee scheduling.
+Not surprisingly, the instability wreaks havoc on the lives of the lowest paid employees in the workforce.
 These are the people most likely to be living paycheck to paycheck while juggling two or more part-time jobs.
 Many argue that the practices are unethical and prohibit upward mobility for the least advantaged.

-Predictive scheduling laws are known by several different names including fair workweek, secure scheduling, and advance scheduling.
-Let’s look at the employee scheduling methods in question.
+Predictive scheduling laws are known by several names including fair workweek, secure scheduling, and advance scheduling.
+With that in mind, let’s look at the scheduling methods in question.

 Employee Scheduling Practices Targeted